Property delegation

 andMutableMap<String, T>

-Let's discuss them one after another and present their use cases.
+Let's discuss them individually and present their use cases.

 delegate